abnormalstudent/GazeEstimation/README.md

 ## ToDo

-• Use iris features given in the dataset
+• <s> Use pupil features given in the dataset </s>

-• Implement pupil center detection using another dense layer
+• Implement pupil center detection using another dense layer (probably it is just weighted softmax of all heatmaps?)

 • Apply augmentation <s> <b> only if </b> model works bad during inference time </s>